aramis-lab/tuto-doc/docs/tutorial/api/parse_docstrings.rst

 .. important::
     This functionality only works with **external libraries whose documentations are built with Sphinx**.
-Hopefully, this is the case for most of the common Python libraries!
+Fortunately, this is the case for most of the common Python libraries!

 ``viewcode`` extension